RussCoder/djvujs/_src/_how_to_use.md

   - `hideFullPageSwitch` - if `true` there will be no full-page mode switch.
 It may be used, if the viewer takes the whole page by default, so the switch is useless.
+  - `changePageOnScroll` - relevant only for single-page view mode.
+By default, if you continue to scroll, when a page has been already scrolled to the very bottom, there will be a transition to the next page.
+When this option is `false` this behavior is disabled.
+  - `showContentsAutomatically` - by default, if there is a table of contents in a document, it's shown automatically right after the document has been opened.
+When this parameter is `false`, the table of contents is kept minimized.

 There are several static methods and properties: